-Creating the envisioned architecture while interacting with developments in WP4-7 and Lot 1 calls for an Agile (38) approach.
+Creating the envisioned architecture while interacting with developments in WP4-7 and Lot 1 calls for an Agile2 (38) approach.
 As we are not co-located, standups will be done by phone at a regular interval.
 This interval will be weekly or bi-weekly.
 Within WP3 we will have regular coding sprints, planned when needed and appropriate.
 We also plan two day coding sprints with Lot 1 to test the Docker deployments and data access.
 During the joint Lot1/Lot2 workshop we can decide on the frequency of these coding sprints.

-&lt;sup>1 In this and the following sections we frequently refer to the work packages into which the work will be divided.
-The work packages are described in section 0.
+1 In this and the following sections we frequently refer to the work packages into which the work will be divided.
+The work packages are described in section 6.

-&lt;sup>2 Agile Software Development is a set of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
-It promotes adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.
+2 Agile Software Development is a set of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
+It promotes